 - Hire Your Workforce

 The workforce is understandably the driving force of the whole project, so you need to select them wisely.
 Understanding the type of labor required is essential and needs detail planning on its own.
 First, you need to choose a designer or an architect to draw your house structure, and the vision becomes more apparent.
 Then, there will be a requirement of a professional builder who will see if the given paper-drawn plan is feasible.
 The builder is the key player who then selects the team workers, including surveyors and construction workers.
 Know that it is your right to ask your builder about their previous projects and check out their portfolio.
 Review thoroughly before selecting, and if you wish, ask permission from their previous clients to visit their projects.
 Until and unless you are not sure about your workforce, do not sign the contract.
+To lessen the burden, you can consider using a construction recruitment agency that works with some of the biggest names in the industry, including many blue chip companies and well-established SMEs.

 - Make A Planner